ChordPro/chordpro/docs/content/Directives-chorus.md

     {chorus}
     {chorus: Final}

-In the second form, the argument is used as a label for the chorus.
+In the second form, if config setting `settings.choruslabels` is true (default) the argument is used as a label for the chorus.

+If `settings.choruslabels` is false, the argument is used _instead_ of the normal `Chorus` tag.

 See also: [start_of_chorus]({{< relref "Directives-env_chorus" >}}),
 	[Chorus style]({{< relref "ChordPro-Configuration-PDF#chorus-style" >}}).